There are affiliate links in this post.

 In other blog posts I’ve shared curly girl method starter kits for Target and Walmart.
 My Walmart curly girl method routine post was specifically focused on being affordable, coming in at under $20.
 In that post, I went quite cheap while also only including products that I personally really like a lot and have repurchased myself.

-This post is for people who are looking for the cheapest way to start the curly girl method.
-I know there are lots of others who like me, don’t want to invest money early on until they get a feel for the basics.
-I also see people in my wavy/curly groups saying they are in high school or are a broke college student and have really limited funds.
+This is for people who are looking for the cheapest way to start the curly girl method.
+I know there are lots of others who like me, don’t want to invest money early on until they grasp the basics.
+I see people in my wavy/curly groups saying they are in high school or are a broke college student and have really limited funds.
 I hope this post is helpful to people like that!

 Dollar Tree Curly Girl Method Routine